-Radio Etiquette — The Unwritten Rules Every Walkie Talkie User Should Know
+Radio Etiquette — Rules Every Operator Must Know

-Quick Answer: Radio etiquette means following a set of unwritten rules that keep communication clear, respectful, and efficient on shared channels.
-The key rules: wait for the channel to clear before transmitting, always identify yourself first, keep your messages short, say Over when you’re done speaking, never talk over others, and release the PTT button … Read more
+Radio etiquette means following the unwritten rules that keep communication clear on shared channels.
+Wait for the channel to clear before transmitting, identify yourself first, keep messages short, say Over when you’re done speaking, never talk over others, and release the PTT button before expecting a reply.
+Nobody hands you a manual when you pick … Read more

 CTCSS Privacy Codes Explained — What They Are and How They Work